bashrc2/LKMPG/5.13.8/LKMPG-5.13.8.rst

             needs there might yet be some other tricks to try.
 Ever wondered what CONFIG_LL_DEBUG in make menuconfig is good for?
 If you activate that you get low level access to the serial port.
-While this might not sound very powerful by itself, you can patch **kernel/printk.c** or any other essential syscall to use printascii, thus makeing it possible to trace virtually everything what your code does over a serial line.
+While this might not sound powerful by itself, you can patch **kernel/printk.c** or any other essential syscall to use printascii, thus makeing it possible to trace virtually everything what your code does over a serial line.
             If you find yourself porting the kernel to some new and former unsupported architecture this is usually amongst the first things that should be implemented.
 Logging over a netconsole might also be worth a try.

             While you have seen lots of stuff that can be used to aid debugging here, there are some things to be aware of.